Codologist-KJ/py_win_sec_auditor/README.md

 # py_win_sec_auditor
 Windows Security Auditing
-This tools is used for Windows Security Audits
+This tools is used for Windows Security Audits.